 Dust can cause itchiness, asthma, eczema, and hay fever.
 Exposure to dust mites has also been linked to conjunctivitis, hypersensitive pneumonia, and both allergic and migraine headaches.

 Consider airing out your decorations outside before reintroducing them into your home to help prevent the spread of dust mites.
 You can also wipe them down with a damp cloth or microfiber cloth to trap dust mites on the spot.

 …And Be Careful With New Decorations

 On the other hand, brand-new decorations can pose an entirely different problem for the air in your home.

-When you open new decorations in your home, any VOCs that are a byproduct of the packaging materials can be release into the air in your home and travel into your lungs.
-If possible, try to open your new decorations outside your home, and allow a few hours for any chemicals to “off gas” before decking your halls.
+When you open new decorations in your home, any VOCs that are a byproduct of the packaging materials can be released into the air in your home and travel into your lungs.
+If possible, try to open your new decorations outside your home, and allow a few hours for any chemicals to “off-gas” before decking your halls.

 Keep Holiday Fragrances Natural

 One of the best ways to get in the holiday spirit is by filling your home with seasonal candles and fragrance diffusers, but this can come at a dangerous cost; both scented candles and air fresheners are incredibly effective at filling your air with harmful chemicals.

 When burned, scented candles release a cocktail of dangerous chemicals in the air, including benzene.
 The same is true for air fresheners, which are filled with phthalates, a chemical that is known to cause a variety of health issues.
 VOCs can be compounding, and too much exposure to VOCs over time can lead to severe side effects, from itchy eyes, nose, throat, and skin, to even cancer.